SUMMER CONCERTS

 Þórdís and Sólveig

-Freyr Sigurjónsson flute, Hlíf Sigurjónsdóttir violin, Martin Frewer viola, Þórdís Gerður Jónsdóttir cello and Sólveig Thoroddsen harp.
+Sólveig Thoroddsen harp, Freyr Sigurjónsson flute, Hlíf Sigurjónsdóttir violin, Martin Frewer viola and Þórdís Gerður Jónsdóttir cello.

 Quinteto Instrumental by Heitor Villa-Lobos, Sonatina en Trio by Maurice Ravel and Sérénada op.
 30 by Albert Roussel.